Izuka Hoyle

 Chantelle Izuka Hoyle (born 18 January 1996) is a Scottish actress.
 She began her career in theatre.
-She won a Scottish BAFTA for her performance in the film Boiling Point (2021).
-On television, she is known for her roles in the CW series The Outpost (2020–2021) and the Channel 4 sitcom Big Boys (2022–).
+Hoyle won a Scottish BAFTA for her performance in the film Boiling Point (2021).
+On television, she is known for her roles in the Channel 4 sitcom Big Boys (2022–2025) and the BBC adaptation of Boiling Point (2023).

 Early life

-Hoyle was born in Edinburgh.
+Hoyle was born in Edinburgh and spent her early childhood in Dundee.
 Her sister Kimberly also acts and sings.
 Their father grew up in Edinburgh and has family from England; their Nigerian-born mother arrived in the UK when she was a teenager.
-Hoyle attended Cramond Primary School and then the Royal High School.
-She completed sixth form at the MGA Academy of Performing Arts before moving to London where she was awarded a scholarship to train at ArtsEd, graduating in 2017.
+She attended Cramond Primary School and then the Royal High School.
+Hoyle left mainstream education at 16 before moving to London; while in London, she was awarded a scholarship to train at ArtsEd, graduating in 2017.